quintype/malibu/tutorial/pre-render.md

 ## Setup prerender for your app

+There are two steps you need to follow in order to setup your Prerender app

+1. The first step to setup your prerender app is you need to whitelist the list of urls in Cloudflare frontend worker, for that you may [contact support](mailto:support@quintype.com) for it.

-It's very easy to setup prereder to your app. you just need to pass prerenderServiceUrl from isomorphicRoutes.
+2. Once your list of urls are whitelisted in Cloudflare frontend worker then you just need to pass prerenderServiceUrl in isomorphicRoutes from your app.

 In *app/server/app.js*